lambda-lounge-krakow/scala-intro-4-complete-newbies/3StringInterpolation/Exercise.md

 ## Advanced usage:

+* Since you know the API, try interpolating strings without shorthand notation.
-* write your own interpolator!
+* Write your own interpolator!
 For logs and for JSON.
 * Take a look at [JsonQuote library](https://github.com/maffoo/jsonquote), note how interpolation is used there.
+* Take a look at how this was done PRIOR to Scala2.10: http://speaking-my-language.blogspot.com/2009/12/string-interpolation-in-scala.html and try implementing some examples here